paulzcooper/socialtech-test-task/README.md

 # socialtech-test-task

-Test task from SocialTech for Product Analyst postion in Nov 2022.
+My test task for SocialTech on Product Analyst postion in Nov 2022, translated to English by me.

 ## Task 1.
 AB testing